Top-NotchOutdoorSearch

 Here's why that matters:

-It folds into a suitcase shape I could carry one-handed.
+It folds into a suitcase shape that carries one-handed.

 This is the panel you move between the car, the campsite, and the backyard alone.